Floer theory and flips: Morphisms of Fukaya algebras

-\begin{proof} By counting the ends of the one-dimensional moduli spaces we obtain the relation \eqref{ident} but with $\cT_{n,m}$ replaced by the set of types $\cT_{n,m,1}$ of quilted treed disks with $n$ leaves and $m$ interior markings.
-The true boundary strata are those described in Remark \ref{qtypes} and correspond to the terms in the axiom for \ainfty morphisms \eqref{faxiom}.
-The signs for the terms of the type $\phi^{n-d+1}(\ldots, \mu^d(\ldots), \ldots))$ are similar to those for the \ainfty axiom, see \eqref{last}, and will be omitted.
-For terms of the second type $\mu^r(\phi^{i_1}(\ldots),\ldots, \phi^{i_r}(\ldots))$ we verify the sign of the gluing map
+\begin{proof} The statement is an algebraic consequence of the description of the boundary of $\ol{\M}_{n,1}(L,D)_1$ in Remark \ref{qtypes}.
+By counting the ends of the one-dimensional moduli spaces we obtain the relation \eqref{ident} but with the union over type replaced by the set of types of quilted treed disks with $n$ leaves and $m$ interior markings.
+The true boundary strata $\M_\Gamma(L,D)$ are those described in Remark \ref{qtypes} and correspond to the terms in the axiom for \ainfty morphisms \eqref{faxiom}.
+We refer to \cite{ainfty} for the sign computation in a slightly different, but equivalent, context.